What Is Sniffing Glue?

 Treatment Options for Glue Sniffing

-Sniffing glue is like other substance use disorders, with a great potential for addiction.
-It requires holistic treatment and some of the treatment options are as follows:
+Sniffing glue or inhalant use is like any other substance use disorder, with a great potential for abuse.
+It requires holistic yet personalized treatment for it to be relevant and effective.
+Some of the most effective treatment paths are as follows:

-Cognitive Behavioral Therapy – It involves identifying the maladaptive thinking, emotional, and behavioral patterns pertaining to glue sniffing, and reshaping them.
-Children are also equipped with healthy coping skills to handle cravings, stress, and other factors in life that can lead to glue sniffing and other forms of inhalant abuse.
+- Cognitive Behavioral Therapy - Cognitive behavioral therapy or CBT involves identifying the maladaptive thinking, emotional, and behavioral patterns underlying glue sniffing or inhalant use and reshaping them.
+Children are also equipped with healthy coping skills to handle cravings, manage stress, and other factors in life that can lead to glue sniffing and other forms of inhalant abuse.

-Family Therapy – Involving family in treatment is beneficial, as it helps in educating families regarding glue sniffing or other kinds of inhalant abuse.
+- Family Therapy - Involving the family in treatment is beneficial, as it helps in educating families regarding glue sniffing and other kinds of inhalant abuse.
 Family therapy, specifically, helps change any unhealthy dynamics and communication patterns and helps build stronger relationships.

-When it comes to glue sniffing and other forms of inhalant abuse, while there are treatment options available, prevention is always better than cure.
-As it is prevalent among younger teenagers given that nearly 20% middle school and high school students engage in some sort of inhalant abuse, parents and guardians can take the following steps to prevent the same:
+What is more important to keep in mind when it comes to glue sniffing and other forms of inhalant abuse is that prevention is always better than a cure.
+As it is prevalent among younger teenagers, given that nearly 20% of middle school and high school students engage in some sort of inhalant abuse, parents and guardians can take the following steps to prevent the same:

-- Discuss the household items that have a potential for abuse.
+- Discuss the household items that have the potential for abuse.

 - Educate the child that the inhalants are dangerous chemicals.